microtrain/bootcamp/06-CSS/03-Gulp.md

 ### Install all Packages

 By virtue of having a package.json file your project is an NPM project.
-At this point we have deinfed the project dependencies; now we need to install them.
+At this point we have defined the project dependencies; now we need to install them.
 Run the following from the command line.

 ```sh
 cd /var/www/YOUR-GITHUB-USERNAME/github.io